Death of Ian Tomlinson

 The first post-mortem concluded that Tomlinson had suffered a heart attack, but a week later The Guardian published a video of Harwood, a constable with London's Metropolitan Police, striking Tomlinson on the leg with a baton, then pushing him to the ground.
-Tomlinson was not a protester, and at the time he was struck was trying to make his way home through the police cordons.
+Tomlinson was not a protester, and at the time he was struck he was trying to make his way home through the police cordons.
 He walked away after the incident, but collapsed and died minutes later.

-After the Independent Police Complaints Commission (IPCC) began a criminal inquiry, further autopsies indicated that Tomlinson had died from internal bleeding caused by blunt force trauma to the abdomen, in association with cirrhosis of the liver.
+After the Independent Police Complaints Commission (IPCC) began a criminal inquiry, further post-mortems indicated that Tomlinson had died from internal bleeding caused by blunt force trauma to the abdomen, in association with cirrhosis of the liver.
 The Crown Prosecution Service (CPS) decided not to charge Harwood, because the disagreement between the first and later pathologists meant they could not show a causal link between the death and alleged assault.
 That position changed in 2011; after the verdict of unlawful killing, the CPS charged Harwood with manslaughter.
 He was acquitted in 2012 and dismissed from the service a few months later.

 Tomlinson's death sparked a debate in the UK about the relationship between the police, media and public, and the independence of the IPCC.
 In response to the concerns, the Chief Inspector of Constabulary, Denis O'Connor, published a 150-page report in November 2009 that aimed to restore Britain's consent-based model of policing.

 Background

 Ian Tomlinson

 Tomlinson was born to Jim and Ann Tomlinson in Matlock, Derbyshire.
 He moved to London when he was 17 to work as a scaffolder.
 At the time of his death, at the age of 47, he was working casually as a vendor for the Evening Standard, London's evening newspaper.
 Married twice with nine children, including stepchildren, Tomlinson had a history of alcoholism, as a result of which he had been living apart from his second wife, Julia, for 13 years, and had experienced long periods of homelessness.
-He had been staying since 2008 in the Lindsey Hotel, a shelter for the homeless on Lindsey Street, Smithfield, EC1.
+From 2008 onwards, Tomlinson had been staying in the Lindsey Hotel, a shelter for the homeless on Lindsey Street, Smithfield, EC1.
 At the time of his death, he was walking across London's financial district in an effort to reach the Lindsey Hotel, his way hampered at several points by police lines.
 The route he took was his usual way home from a newspaper stand on Fish Street Hill outside Monument tube station, where he worked with a friend, Barry Smith.